hedlundlovis/bibook/bibook/pairwise/alignment_intro.md

 ### Scoring function

 A scoring function, $d(x,y)$, giving the score of a column of any letter $x$ and $y$.
-The letters could be DNA or RNA bases of amino acids, for know lets think about them as DNA bases.
+The letters could be DNA or RNA bases of amino acids, for now let's think about them as DNA bases.
 A typical scoring function could be:

 $$
 d(x,y)=